tendermint/tendermint/docs/rfc/rfc-011-delete-gas.md

 invalid that is not directly a result of failing the `CheckTx`.
 Operators, and the application, do not know that a transaction was removed from the mempool for this reason.
 A stateless check of this nature is exactly what `CheckTx` exists for and there is no reason for the mempool to keep track of this data separately.
 A special [MempoolError][add-mempool-error] field was added in v0.35 to communicate to clients that a transaction failed after `CheckTx`.
 While this should alleviate the pain for operators wishing to understand if their transaction was included in the mempool, it highlights that the abstraction of what is included in the mempool is not currently well defined.

-Removing Gas from Tendermint and the mempool would allow for the 'mempool' to be a better
+Removing Gas from Tendermint and the mempool would allow for the mempool to be a better
 abstraction: any transaction that arrived at `CheckTx` and passed the check will either be a candidate for a later block or evicted after a TTL is reached.
 All other transactions are completely invalid and can be discarded forever.